SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketRoutingRuleCondition.md

 ## SYNOPSIS
 Adds an AWS::S3::Bucket.RoutingRuleCondition resource property to the template.
-Specifies a condition that must be met for a redirect to apply.
+A container for describing a condition that must be met for the specified redirect to apply.
+For example, 1.
+If request is for pages in the /docs folder, redirect to the /documents folder.
+2.
+If request results in HTTP error 4xx, redirect request to another host where you might process the error.

 ## SYNTAX